State lawmaker charged after entering Capitol with rioters

 “Our house!”
 Evans yells inside Capitol halls.
 “I don’t know where we’re going.
 I’m following the crowd.”

-Associated Press journalist Michael Balsamo in Washington, D.C., contributed to this report.
+Associated Press journalists Michael Balsamo in Washington, D.C., and Kimberlee Kruesi in Nashville, Tennessee contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.